The-Animonculory/ASSOS/Readme.md

 Once you have completed pre-installation, download the [latest version of Wabbajack]((https://github.com/wabbajack-tools/wabbajack/releases)) and place it in a folder such as `C:\Games\Wabbajack`.
 Do not place it in program files, on your desktop or in your downloads folder.
 I recommend placing it on an SSD as it will work quicker on there.

-#### Downloading and Installing *list-name*
+#### Downloading and Installing ASSOS

-Downloading and installing *list-name* can take a while depending on your internet connection and computer.
-To install *list-name*, complete the following steps.
+Downloading and installing *ASSOS* can take a while depending on your internet connection and computer.
+To install *ASSOS*, complete the following steps.

 1. Open Wabbajack and click on browse modlists.
-2. Press the download button on *list-name* and wait for it to download.
+2. Press the download button on *ASSOS* and wait for it to download.
-3. Set the installation folder to be somewhere like `C:\Games\*list-name*`. **Do not install it to your desktop or downloads folder.**
+3. Set the installation folder to be somewhere like `C:\Games\*ASSOS*`. **Do not install it to your desktop or downloads folder.**
 4. The download location does not need to be on a SSD but it makes installing a bit faster.
 5. Press the play button to begin.
 6. Go and read through this readme again.